fiinix/fiinix.github.io/index.md

 <section>
 <article>
 <h1>Welcome</h1>
 <p>Yeah, I know.
-It’s looks like giant mess here, but what can you expect?
-I’m still building, cleaning and trying things out so everything is bound to be in a state of flux for a couple of months or so.</p>
+It’s looks like a giant mess here, but what do you expect?
+I’m still building, cleaning and trying things out, so everything is bound to be in a state of flux for a couple of months or so.</p>
 <p>Meanwhile, that shouldn’t stop you from exploring.
 Here’s some of the latest ramblings from my blog.
 Enjoy and don’t be scared if something appears broken… it probably is.</p>
 </article>
 {% for post in site.posts limit:5%}